Resources and support for improving maternal and child healthcare

 Infant mortality rates among African American babies in Hamilton County are three times greater than non-African American babies.
 Racial disparities in infant mortality can sometimes result from delayed prenatal care or having a preterm birth (before 32 weeks).

 Black maternal health should be considered a priority for communities and healthcare providers.
 Empowering Black moms can reduce infant mortality rates among African Americans and protect Black life.

 The Maternal & Child Health Care Coordination Program provided by Health Care Access Now (HCAN) assists mothers living below federal poverty guidelines in having a healthy pregnancy, delivery, and ongoing medical care.
 Each mom is partnered with a community health worker trained to assist women with pregnancy resources and parenting support.

 Maternal & Child Health Care Coordination Program Services

 - Holistic approach and support for pregnant women

-- Assist to identify goals for housing, food and financial support for pregnant mothers and mothers with children from birth to age 18
+- Assist in identifying goals for housing, food, and financial support for pregnant mothers and mothers with children from birth to age 18

 - Educational support for breastfeeding and safe sleep